encoredev/examples/ts/webhook-processor/README.md

 This app has three services:

 - **ingest** — Receives webhooks via HTTP, validates signatures, and publishes events to a Pub/Sub topic.
-- **processor** — Subscribes to the topic, stores events in Postgres, and exposes a query API.
+- **processor** — Subscribes to the topic, stores all events in Postgres, and exposes a query API.
-- **notifications** — Subscribes to the same topic independently, logging important events (fan-out pattern).
+- **notifications** — Subscribes to the same topic independently, stores important events (payments, releases, etc.) and provides stats.
+Demonstrates the fan-out pattern.

 Both `processor` and `notifications` receive every event, but handle them differently.
 This is the fan-out pattern — one event published, multiple subscribers process it independently.